Pull to refresh

 Overview

 Since 2017, armed groups seeking independence for Cameroon's English-speaking regions have fought the military of 92-year-old President Paul Biya, who was sworn in for an eighth term in November 2025.
-The war has killed over 6,500 people, displaced 580,000, and created what the UN calls the world's most neglected displacement crisis.
+Over 6,500 killed; 580,000 displaced — the UN's most neglected crisis.
 In December 2025, the Supreme Court confirmed life sentences for imprisoned separatist leader Sisiku Ayuk Tabe and nine other commanders, ending their six-year appeal.
 Peace talks have repeatedly failed, and the conflict has fragmented into dozens of competing armed factions that increasingly fund themselves through kidnapping and extortion.

 Play on this story Voices Debate Predict